moderntribe/tribe-libs/src/Queues/README.md

 While it is possible (and in rare cases appropriate) to have multiple queues, most often a project will use a single default queue.
 Using the DI container, your class constructor should receive a `\Tribe\Libs\Queues\Contracts\Queue`.
-Autowiring should take care of the reset to give you an instance of the appropriate queue class with the configured backend.
+Autowiring should take care of the rest to give you an instance of the appropriate queue class with the configured backend.

 ```php
 class Example_Class {